awsdocs/aws-go-developer-guide/doc_source/cw-example-describing-alarms.rst

 Describe Alarms
 ===============

-Initialize a session that the SDK will use to load configuration, credentials, and region information from the shared config file, ~/.aws/config, and create a new |EC2| service client.
+Initialize a session that the SDK will use to load credentials from the shared credentials file, ~/.aws/credentials, and create a new |EC2| service client.

 .. literalinclude:: example_code/cloudwatch/describe_alarms.go
    :lines: 15-19